powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/02-Reusable-Components/07-PowerhouseDesignSystem.md

 ## Implementing a Design System Component

-Let's walk through the typical workflow for using a component from the design system, using the `Checkbox` from the To-do List editor example (`docs/academy/03-BuildingUserExperiences/00-BuildToDoListEditor.md`).
+Let's walk through the typical workflow for using a component from the design system, using the `Checkbox` from the [To-do List editor](/docs/academy/BuildingUserExperiences/BuildToDoListEditor).

 1.  **Identify the Need:** While building your feature (e.g., the To-do List editor in `editor.tsx`), you determine the need for a standard UI element, like a checkbox.
 2.  **Consult Storybook:**